ReasonMaster44/Voice-Leading-Solver/README.md

 * Ten - G
 * Bass - C

-This tool finds the most optimal set of voicings given a progression where smoothness is maximised throughout.
+This tool finds the optimal set of voicings given a progression where roughness is minimised throughout.